antonsokolskyy/GrapeDeviseAuth/README.md

 end
 ```

-Every endpoind has a version that doen't fail or returns 401.
+Every endpoind has a version that doesn't fail or returns 401.
 For example authenticate_user(notice that it lacks of exclamation mark)

 Necessary parameters for endpoints: